colak/csf-docs/Administrators/WebFaction/wfssl_acme-wf.md

 # Let’s Encrypt certs on WebFaction with _acme-webfaction_

 There are different ways to setup Let’s Encrypt SSL certificates on WebFaction.
-[Neil Pang’s acme.sh application](https://github.com/content-strategy-forum/csf-docs/blob/master/Administrators/WebFaction/wfssl-acme-pang.md) was (and still is) a common and well-supported method before WebFaction started advancing it’s own support for Let’s Encrypt (LE).
-“The Pang” method is a general LE approach for many host situations, not just WebFaction.
+[Neil Pang’s acme.sh shell](https://github.com/content-strategy-forum/csf-docs/blob/master/Administrators/WebFaction/wfssl-acme-pang.md) was (and still is) a good and supported method.
+But the acme.sh shell alone can’t auto-renew certs on WebFaction because of the particular way the host is setup.
+And in any case, acme.sh by itself is a general LE approach for many host situations, not just WebFaction.

-Now other options have become available that are specifically for WebFaction and include the benefit of automatic renewal of certificates too.
-Two such alternate methods, which even WebFaction recommeds to it’s customers, are [letsencrypt_webfaction](https://github.com/will-in-wi/letsencrypt-webfaction) script (a Ruby gems method), and [acme-webfaction](https://github.com/gregplaysguitar/acme-webfaction) (using acme.sh and a Python script).
+Other options now exist specifically for WebFaction and include automatic renewal of certificates.
+Two such alternate methods are [letsencrypt_webfaction](https://github.com/will-in-wi/letsencrypt-webfaction) script (a Ruby gems method), and [acme-webfaction](https://github.com/gregplaysguitar/acme-webfaction) (using acme.sh and a Python script).
+WebFaction even recommeds these to its customers in support tickets and the community forum.

-As someone who liked using Pang’s general acme.sh method (and still a clean choice if you don’t mind doing manual updates of your certs), I have opted to describe the _acme-webfaction_ approach here.
+As someone who liked using the acme.sh shell before (and still a clean choice if you don’t mind doing manual updates of your certs), I have opted to describe the _acme-webfaction_ approach here.
 The _acme-webfaction_ method seems a little simpler than the _letsencrypt_webfaction_ method.

-This tutorial is written with the assumption you have never set up Let’s Encrypt certs on WebFaction before, and you’re using a Mac. ;)
+This tutorial is written with the assumption you have never set up Let’s Encrypt certs on WebFaction before, and you’re using the Mac Terminal.app. ;)

-## Things to know
+## A) Things to know

 Before you begin, you might be aware of these overhead relevances.